Jeff5xdata/thepainhouse/FOOD_TRACKER_README.md

 ### Viewing Your Food Log

+#### Daily View

 -   **Daily Summary**: See total calories, protein, carbs, and fat for the selected date
 -   **Meal Breakdown**: View food items organized by meal type
 -   **Date Navigation**: Use the date picker to view different days
 -   **Delete Items**: Click the trash icon to remove food items from your log

+#### Weekly View

+-   **Weekly Summary**: See total calories, protein, carbs, and fat for the entire week (Monday-Sunday)
+-   **Daily Breakdown Chart**: Visual representation of daily nutrition totals
+-   **Week Navigation**: Navigate between different weeks using arrow buttons
+-   **Detailed Weekly Log**: View all food items organized by date and meal type
+-   **Data Indicators**: Days with food data are highlighted in green

+### Switching Between Views

+1. Use the "Daily View" and "Weekly Summary" toggle buttons at the top of the page
+2. The interface will automatically adjust to show the appropriate view
+3. In weekly view, you can navigate between weeks using the arrow buttons
+4. The current week range is displayed (e.g., "Jun 23 - Jun 29, 2025")

 ### Nutrition Information